 No, we do not think they are perfect (or even close).
 Jesus said there is only one that is even good (Mark 10:18), which the Pattersons would unhesitatingly amen.
 Nor are we unaware of their unique personalities; neither are we blindly loyal or star struck.
 But if you believe the portrait of them painted by their enemies, you would have to be a blind dolt to trust and support them.
 However, I can truthfully say before my Lord Jesus that the picture drawn by many of Dr. and Mrs. Patterson are not the people we know.

 Those in leadership surely know, if they are honest, they are unloved or even loathed by many of their detractors.
 This is generally proportionate to their visibility and the significance their leadership has.
 Dr. Patterson has been on the tip of spearheading the conservative resurgence, and the number of those seeking his demise is exponentially high.
-Gina and I do not evaluate the Pattersons by their critics or supporters, but we base it on decades of personal experience.
+Gina and I do not evaluate the Pattersons by their critics or supporters, but we base it on decades of personal experience and objective evidence.

 I served as a trustee at Midwestern Baptist Theological Seminary (MBTS), 1991–98; serving as first Vice-Chairman, 1995–96 and then Chairman of the Board, 1996–98.
 From those years of service, I have an appreciation and understanding of the fiduciary responsibilities of trustee boards.
 During my years on the board, we moved from being a liberal seminary under the leadership of Dr. Milton Ferguson to a conservative seminary under the leadership of Dr. Mark Coppenger in 1995.